andrewkang1106/RabbitMQ-basic-messaging-app/README.md

 Classes are set up so that:
 * Producer.java works with Consumer.java
 * NewTask.java works with Worker.java
+* EmitLog.java works with ReceiveLogs.java

 Producer - Consumer
 * -implemented basic functionality so that messages can be sent and received.

-NewTask - Worker
+NewTask - Worker (Work Queue)
-* implemented round-robin dispatch so that multiple workers can pick up messages from the queue in sequential order.
+* implemented round-robin work queue so that multiple workers can pick up messages from the queue in sequential order (still one task per worker).

+EmitLog - ReceiveLogs (Publish/Subscribe AKA Fanout)
+* Implemented version in which a message will be delivered to multiple consumers

+Routing (Receiving messages selectively)